TijmenWierenga/LaravelChargebee/README.md

     public function handleCallback(Request $request)
     {
         // Get the authenticated user.
+Again, this is dummy code just for demonstration.
         $user = User::first();

         // Attach the subscription to the user from the hosted page identifier.